-- Whether or not you made a good faith effort to try and find a decent paying job.
+- Whether or not you made a good faith effort to repay your loans.

-- "Certainty of hopelessness"—which is really the judge predicting whether your ability to repay your loans seems like it will be doomed to fail.
+- Also, some courts consider if there is a "certainty of hopelessness"—which is really the judge predicting whether your efforts to repay your loans would be doomed to fail.

-Filing for bankruptcy and proving undue hardship may seem a bit extreme for your student loan debt, and there are other options if you don't think that route is for you.
+Filing for bankruptcy and proving undue hardship may not be realistic for your student loan debt, depending on your circumstances.
+But if it is not available to you, there are other options.
 One common way of easing the burden of student loan debt is to negotiate some kind of payment plan that works with your current income.
 It is best to consult an experienced Texas student loan debt lawyer who can help you make the right decision.

 Contact a Houston Student Loan Debt Lawyer

 Texas debt attorney J. Thomas Black has worked for many years to represent clients who are suffering financial hardships.
-In addition to helping minimize student loan issues, Mr. Black also has extensive experience in bankruptcy law and debt settlement.
+In addition to helping minimize student loan issues, Mr. Black also has many, many years of experience in bankruptcy law and debt settlement.